mlopatkin/jdk-instrument/README.md

     observe the instrumented calls registers callbacks into it too.
  - `interceptor-advices` - ByteBuddy advices used to declare how to instrument classes.
 These are used in both agent based and classloader-based instrumentations, though the latter cannot instrument JDK classes.
+ - `test-app-classloader-instrument` - an implementaton that uses a custom classloader to instrument classes as they are loaded.
  - `test-app-premain-init` - a launcher that configures agent and bootclasspath with command-line switches.
  - `test-app-runtime-init` - a launcher that installs agent and bootclasspath at runtime.
  - `test-app-ondisk-instument` - instruments JAR files on disk and then loads them at runtime.
 As the signed JAR is